 - Criminal defence certificates for in‑custody accused (excluding homicide)

 - Summary legal advice

-- Child, Youth, and Family Services Act (CYFSA) matters
+- Child, Youth, and Family Services Act (CYFSA) matters for Indigenous people

 - Psychiatric patients seeking assistance for CCB and ORB matters